za3k/blog/posts/power-beeps.md

 The downside to system beeping is that it gets really annoying.
 I don't want a failed tab completion to go "beep" aloud, especially when I'm in public.

-As a result, I really, really aggressively turn off all kinds of system bells, etc. Sadly, I get no beeps either.
+I aggressively turn off all kinds of system bells, etc. Sadly, I get no beeps either.

 Today I wrote a little python script to monitor power beep how I want.
 It plays it through my computer speakers (unmuting them if needed, just long enough to beep).
 It works for me on both ALSA and pulseaudio with an ALSA bridge (I have a few computers on each).